codewars/docs/content/references/markdown/extensions.md

 ### Details

 * The language name in the info string has to match a valid language ID.
 To find the language ID, visit its documentation from the [languages page](/languages/).
-* To obtain proper rendering, language specific blocks need an empty line before and after them, just like code blocks.
+* To obtain proper rendering, language-specific blocks need an empty line before and after them, just like code blocks.
 * You can use Markdown inside conditional blocks, but [be careful when inserting code blocks](/references/markdown/extensions/#using-code-blocks-inside-conditional-blocks).
 * You can use different kinds of conditions or assigned them to groups of languages using the following syntaxes:
   - `if:language`